FardeenHossain/dns-data-analysis/README.md

 - Fardeen Hossain - The University of Edinburgh
 - Dr Antonio Attili - The University of Edinburgh

+## License

+This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details

 ## Acknowledgements

 - The University of Edinburgh, Edinburgh, United Kingdom